FatigueView/fatigueview/dataset/README.md

 Code: 35ic

 # Annotations
-This dataset contains 1,000+ hours of videos.
+This dataset contains 1,000+ hours of videos. <br>
+The video names are the same in all the folders with the format 'id_00XX'.
+The format of the dataset folder is as follows.

 ```
 ${ROOT}
 |
 └───────Fatigueview/
-     &emsp;   |
+        |
         ├───────Test/
         |       |
         |       ├───────Fatigue/